 Walter J Klein

-Obviously Walter was responsible for signing off on hiring me but I believe it was really at his son Robert's request.
+Walter Klein owned the Klein company.
+Obviously he was responsible for signing off on hiring me, but I believe it was really at his son Robert's request.
 Walter was never crazy about me.
 I was young and wild with long hair and probably a bad attitude.
 But he put up with me... for a while.
 Walter was the kind of guy who corrected the spelling errors in the airline magazines when we flew somewhere.
 He also had final say on the scripts I wrote.
 So after each one I had to sit in front of him while he tore my writing apart.
-He once gave me a book by Mark Twain and told me he wanted to write like him.
-I knew it was time to leave then but I stayed and I'm glad I did.
+He once gave me a book by Mark Twain and told me he wanted to write like Twain.
+I knew it was time to leave then, but I stayed and I'm glad I did.
 We both ended up in court in New York one summer because I had too closely borrowed information out of a pamphlet one of our clients gave us to use as reference.
 That sort of sealed the deal and I wasn't there long after that.
 We mutually parted ways and looking back... it was a good move.
 Later in life I often found myself quoting Walter and even putting some of his business practices into play in my own production company.
 Funny how you develop over time.